apache/spark-website/releases/_posts/2014-12-18-spark-release-1-2-0.md

  * Aniket Bhatnagar -- Bug fixes in Core and Streaming
  * Ankur Dave -- Improvements and bug fixes in GraphX
  * Arun Ahuja -- Documentation in Core
- * Bai Shou -- Improvements and bug fixes in SQL
  * Benoy Antony -- Bug fixes in Web UI and YARN
  * Bertrand Bossy -- Bug fixes in Core
  * Bill Bejeck -- Bug fixes in Core